vishakha-gautam11041997/EcTracker-1/README.md

 4. EcTracker implements DoRothEA and its associated statistical method VIPER that allow users to identify central transcription factors driving the expression of ectopic transcripts present in the user datasets.

 **Installation of the libraries** <br/>
-All the libraries can be installed by two main commands <br/>
+All the libraries can be installed by two main commands: <br/>
 1. install.packages(“Package_name”) <br/>
 2. install.packages("BiocManager") <br/>
    BiocManager::install("Package_name")<br/>